unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

 uWSGI subsystems and plugins
 ****************************

-The project makes use of the following uWSGI subsystems:
+The project makes use of the following uWSGI subsystems and plugins:

 - :doc:`Websockets`

-- :doc:`SharedArea`
+- :doc:`SharedArea` (for storing frames)

-- :doc:`Mules`
+- :doc:`Mules` (for gathering frames)

 - :doc:`Symcall`